 This layout allows the corridor to capture the setting sun at a particular moment, creating a solar phenomenon sometimes called "MIThenge."
 As viewed from a stationary point on the earth, the path of the sun through the sky traces a circle (roughly) that moves north and south as the seasons go by.
 In mid-November and in late January every year, the circular path crosses the axis of the Infinite Corridor.
 When this occurs, given favorable weather conditions, a shaft of sunlight is thrown the entire length of the corridor.
 The same cannot be seen at sunrise because the other end of the Infinite Corridor is blocked by Building 18.
 The best viewing of the phenomenon occurs at the third-floor level, which has fewer obstructions and less traffic.
 For more information, see "Infinite Corridor Astronomy" at http://web.mit.edu/mithenge/.

 MIT is in Cambridge, Massachusetts, on the north bank of the Charles River, facing the city of Boston.
 The city of Cambridge, well known as the residence of MIT and Harvard, is home to many students and professionals.
-More than one-fourth of its residents are students, and one out of every six jobs is in higher education.
+About 35 percent of its residents are college and graduate students, and one out of every six jobs is in higher education.

-Within a two-mile radius of MIT are Boston's Museum of Science and Museum of Fine Arts, the Isabella Stewart Gardner Museum, the New England Conservator of Music, Symphony Hall, the New England Aquarium, and the Boston Public Library, as well as Fenway Park and TD Garden for professionalbaseball, basketball, and concerts.
+Within a two-mile radius of MIT are Boston's Museum of Science and Museum of Fine Arts, the Isabella Stewart Gardner Museum, the New England Conservatory of Music, Symphony Hall, the New England Aquarium, and the Boston Public Library, as well as Fenway Park and TD Garden for professional baseball, basketball, and concerts.
 Students can also travel easily to Boston's theater district, where Broadway plays are previewed and local productions are staged.

 Among the cultural organizations enriching life in the area are the Boston Symphony Orchestra, the Boston Pops, the Boston Ballet Company, the Opera Company of Boston, the Boston Center for the Arts, Boston University's Huntington Theatre Company, the Loeb Drama Center, and the American Repertory Theatre.